-- 1. Boot the target machine using the Acronis Bootable Media ISO. - 2.
+- 1. Boot the target machine by using the "Migration to RHEV media" ISO. - 2.
 In the boot menu, click Acronis Backup. - 3.
 [Optional] Click Configure network... to check the network settings and to change them if necessary. - 4.
 Click Manage this machine locally.